A Guide to Visa on Arrival at Nigerian Airports for Business Travelers

 3. Receiving the Approval Letter

 If the documents are structurally sound, the NIS typically emails a formal VoA Approval Letter within 48 to 72 hours.
-Print this document.
-Your airline will deny you boarding at Heathrow, JFK, or Dubai if you cannot present this physical printout alongside your passport.
+Processing can take up to 5 business days during peak periods (December–January and June–August).

 4. Arrival at the Airport